sim68/Badminton_shuttlecocks_recycling_automatisation/README.md

 You can install the required Python packages using pip:

+’’’
-’’pip install opencv-python numpy pymodbus picamera gpiozero’’
+pip install opencv-python numpy pymodbus picamera gpiozero ’’’

 ## Directory Structure Example